 Bottom right: Non–fetal facial standard plane (FFSP)

 Doppler ultrasound (or just “Doppler”) is a widely used ultrasound method based on the principle of sound-wave compression Compression Blunt Chest Trauma and dilation relative to the receptor Receptor Receptors are proteins located either on the surface of or within a cell that can bind to signaling molecules known as ligands (e.g., hormones) and cause some type of response within the cell.
 Receptors.
-Doppler ultrasound is most commonly used to visualize blood flow Flow Blood flows through the heart, arteries, capillaries, and veins in a closed, continuous circuit.
-Flow is the movement of volume per unit of time.
-Flow is affected by the pressure gradient and the resistance fluid encounters between 2 points.
-Vascular resistance is the opposition to flow, which is caused primarily by blood friction against vessel walls.
+Doppler ultrasound is most commonly used to visualize blood flow Blood flow Blood flow refers to the movement of a certain volume of blood through the vasculature over a given unit of time (e.g., mL per minute).
 Vascular Resistance, Flow, and Mean Arterial Pressure.

 The interpretation of ultrasound images is done in real time, while the examination is being performed.